cassaundra/col/README.md

 `col` is an esoteric programming language inspired by classical architectural columns and the syntax of other esolangs like [Befunge](https://esolangs.org/wiki/Befunge) and [Brainfuck](https://esolangs.org/wiki/Brainfuck).

 Both instruction sets and the memory stacks are written in columns.
-Each column can perform a variety of operations on its own stack, as well as pop and push to another column's stack.
+Each column can perform a variety of operations on its own stack, as well as push and pop to/from another column's stack.
 Below is a more visual representation of this general structure.
 The finite source code is written at "base" of the column, while the memory stack of each column spans the shaft (length).

 ```
          ┌─ #4